aaronparker/intune/Apps/MicrosoftStore/README.md

 These scripts can be used for migrate existing Microsoft Store for Business apps to the new Microsoft Store apps.
 This approach will export a list of the existing Microsoft Store for Business apps including assignments to JSON files.
 These can then be used to import the same applications including application icons and assignments to Microsoft Store apps.
 You can then delete the Microsoft Store for Business apps.

 In the current implementation, authentication is performed against an Azure AD app registration.
-Authentication details are expected in JSON in the following format:
+The `DeviceManagementApps.ReadWrite.All` permission is required and authentication details are expected in JSON in the following format:

 ```json
 {